slakpi/piwx/README.md

 ------

-Use of this program in no way satisfies any regulatory requirement for pre- flight planning in any country.
+Use of this program in no way satisfies any regulatory requirement for pre- flight planning action in any country.

 Building
 --------